By Roger Annis, A Socialist In Canada, Oct 11, 2017

 The New York Times published a positively McCarthyite account of the legislation, focusing on the lobbying efforts of Russian-Canadians who sought to convince MPs not to adopt the law.
 The Times portrays the Russian Congress of Canada as a “pro-Russia group” partaking in “Moscow-backed interference in the West”.
 The Toronto Star, Canada’s largest-circulation daily, reported on the new law by reprinting five of the most provocative paragraphs in the Times account.
 The aforementioned Globe and Mail article called the RCC “a Russian group in Canada”.

-Canada is full of citizens from other parts of the world who retain close emotional ties to their home countries (or the countries of their family ancestors).
+Canada is full of citizens from other parts of the world who retain close family and cultural ties to their home countries (or the countries of their family ancestors).
 It is not uncommon for people to speak out or lobby on behalf of the perceived interests of their ancestral homelands.
 The most renowned example of this in Canada concerns Israel, followed closely by Ukraine.
-Each of those governments as well as nationals loyal to them in Canada maintain very aggressive lobbies, including in the hallways and offices of the Parliament of Canada.
+Each of those governments as well as nationals loyal to them maintain very aggressive lobbies in Canada , including in the hallways and offices of the Parliament of Canada.
 In the era of Russia-truthing (the demonization of all things Russian), this commonplace becomes sinister when Russian-Canadians are involved.

 The tragedy of this whole story is that is built upon a fiction.
 The namesake of the legislation, Sergei Magnitsky, died in a Russian prison in 2009 following his arrest under accusations of financial crimes.
 He was the accountant of a U.S. financier, Bill Browder, who invested in Russia during the wild years of the 1990s when many state enterprises of the former Soviet Union were provatized.
 In 2006, Browder was barred from future entry to Russia and investigations began into the operations of his investment firm, Hermitage Capital.
 Magnitsky was arrested as part of those investigations.
 The investigation into Magnitsky’s death in 2009 concluded that prison officials failed to provide prompt medical assistance when he became stricken.
 The prison officials involved were fired or otherwise sanctioned as a result.